Units required for Doctorate of Audiology (Au.D.): 118.5

 Program Description

 The Doctor of Audiology (Au.D.) program at Sacramento State is a four-year clinical doctorate that is designed to prepare students for professional practice of audiology.
 The Au.D. program provides coursework in the theoretical foundations of audiology practice and evidence-based practice, as well as varied clinical training experiences in the Sacramento community and surrounding areas.
-The Maryjane Rees Language, Speech, and Hearing Center, which is located on campus, provides the community with speech, language, and hearing services for children and adults with communication disorders.
+The Maryjane Rees Language, Speech, and Hearing Center – Audiology Clinic, which is located in Folsom Hall, provides the community with audiology services for children and adults.
 In addition, the department is located in Folsom Hall, home of the The Center for Health Practice, Policy & Research (CHPPR), giving students opportunities to work alongside and learn from and with other health professions students.

 Admission Requirements